Music sets an emotional scene, so getting the right music for your business is crucial.

 Most larger companies purchase music specifically written to be played while a caller is on hold.
 Companies that compose these soundtracks range greatly in size, from large to home-based companies.

-However, familiar music is increasingly being used as on-hold music, so licensing these songs with this intention through a PRO or music service will be important for your business.
+However, familiar music is increasingly being used as on-hold music, so licensing these songs with this intention through a PRO or music service may be important for your business.
 The phone may not seem like a commercial space, but it is part of your business that gets traffic from consumers.

 Elevators